-Please provide a detailed strategy for assuring Financial Accountability, the specific timeline for implementing
+Please provide a detailed strategy for assuring Financial Accountability, the specific timeline for implementing a.

-Application for 1915(c) HCBS Waiver: Draft SC.016.04.01 - Jul 01, 202 --- a.
 Rate Determination Methods.
 In two pages or less, describe the methods that are employed to establish provider payment rates for waiver services and the entity or entities that are responsible for rate determination.
 Indicate any opportunity for public comment in the process.
 If different methods are employed for various types of services, the description may group services for which the same method is employed.
 State laws, regulations, and policies referenced in the description are available upon request to CMS through the Medicaid agency or the operating agency (if applicable).